 JP-CD begins with your helicopter unluckily crashing on the northern coast of the island; a typical “stranded” gimmick that you will see again.
 Your initial moments will be spent getting a feel for the layout of the island and looking for signs of civilization that might allow you to contact a rescue.
 The game takes place after the events in the book, but rarely references it.
 You’ll see overturned cars and broken T-Rex fences, but you won’t meet characters from the story or find many, if any, signs of their passing.
 Mostly the game just focuses on the core ideas – you’re the only human left on the island, the park’s systems are down, and the dinos are hungry.

 I’m not really jazzing this description up, so it sounds a little boring.
-I assure you though, the game is not.
+The game doesn’t feel that way.
 It’s somewhat intellectual; taking more reference from the novel than the film, and quite entertaining for the point-and-click adventure crowd.
 It is not the thrill-a-minute action game from the other consoles.
 Dinos don’t chase you.
 You don’t outrun them in a jeep while shooting tranq darts from the back.
 Most of the time, you’re just strolling through the park, looking for equipment, and watching dinosaurs.
 I like it.
-There are definitely sequences where you’re cornered and only have a few seconds to react, and the movie’s spitting Dilophosaurus frequently shows up to give you something to shoot at, but the game is globally focused more on adventure.
-I find this a refreshing way to play though Jurassic Park, and more faithful to the book.
-Make no mistake though, there is a time limit before something happens, and dino eggs must be rushed back to the nursery after retrieval, but these are no life-or-death time constraints.

 Jurassic Park uses a variant of the Myst gameplay style to move you around the park.
 You can only travel between fixed points, but each point is a 360-degree panoramic screen of the surrounding area.
 It looks nice, and frees some of the fixed-screen restrictions of Myst.
 At least now you can pan around to look nearly everywhere you want to.
 Also, there’s much more activity and background animation in each area than in Myst, from dinos milling about, to machines spinning, to spitters popping up to… spit at you.
 A lot of complaints about Myst were that it was too boring, because “nothing happened” Not the case here.